mattbator/ts2019/index.rst

 Partners
 ........

-Refer to :ref:`clusterassignments` for your Lab VPN username and password.
+Refer to :ref:`clusterassignments` for your **Lab VPN Username**.

-Log in to https://lab-vpn.nutanix.com using the provided credentials.
+Log in to https://xlv-uswest1.nutanix.com using the provided credentials.

 Under **Client Application Sessions**, click **Start** to the right of **Pulse Secure** to download the client.